elasticio/elasticio-cli/README.md

      [fixture]      Fixture to run against                  optional
 ````

 The only required argument is the `path`, which tells the command where to find the component's action/trigger.
-This file is expected to export the ``process`` function to be executed.
+This file is expeted to export the ``process`` function to be executed.

 ## Fixtures
 Fixtures are used in testing code as a location to store test instances within a codebase.